Smart "Predict, then Optimize": SPO Loss Functions

-The convexity of this SPO+ loss function is also shared by the hinge loss function, which is a convex upper bound for the 0-1 loss function.
+The convexity of the SPO+ loss function is also shared by the hinge loss function, which is a convex upper bound for the 0-1 loss function.
 Recall that the hinge loss given a prediction $\hat{c}$ is $\max \{0, 1-\hat{c} \}$ if the true label is $1$ and $\max \{0, 1+\hat{c} \}$ if the true label is $-1$.
 More concisely, the hinge loss can be written as $\max \{0, 1-c\hat{c}\}$ where $c \in \{-1, +1\}$ is the true label.
 The hinge loss is central to the support vector machine (SVM) method, where it is used as a convex surrogate to minimize 0-1 loss.
-In fact, in the same setting as Proposition \ref{binary1} where the SPO loss captures the 0-1 loss, Proposition \ref{binary2} shows that the SPO+ loss function exactly matches the hinge loss.
-Moreover, the hinge loss satisfies a key consistency property with respect to the 0-1 loss (\cite{steinwart2002support}), which justifies its use in practice.
-In Section \ref{sec:consistency} we show a similar consistency result for the SPO+ loss with respect to the SPO loss under some mild conditions.
+Recall that, in this setting of binary classification, the SPO loss exactly captures the 0-1 loss as formalized in Proposition \ref{binary1}.
+In the same setting, it turns out that the SPO+ loss is equal to the hinge loss evaluated at $2\hat{c}$, i.e., twice the predicted value, which is formalized below in Proposition \ref{binary2}.
+This mild discrepancy is due to our choice of $\alpha = 2$ in the above derivation of the SPO+ loss; the alternative choice of $\alpha = 1$ would yield the hinge loss exactly.